helixbass/eslint-plugin-coffee/README.md

     // ...CoffeeScript-specific rules:
     "coffee/spread-direction": ["error", "postfix"],
     // ...and CoffeeScript custom overriding rules.
-    // For these, the corresponding existing rule should also be disabled:
+    // For these, the corresponding existing rule should also be disabled if need be:
     "no-unused-vars": "off",
     "coffee/no-unused-vars": "error"
 }